You may find yourself flying into Kuala Lumpur on a layover in South East Asia, or it may be your first stop to backpacking Malaysia.

 - Saunter along the canopy walk at KLForest Eco Park.

 - Take the kids to Dinosaurs Alive KL.

 We’ve tested countless backpacks over the years, but there’s one that has always been the best and remains the best buy for adventurers: the broke backpacker-approved Osprey Aether and Ariel series.

 Want more deetz on why these packs are so damn perfect?
 Then read our comprehensive review for the inside scoop!View on Osprey View on REI

 Filled with backpacker accommodations and tourist-focused eateries, Chinatown is one of the cheapest neighbourhoods in Kuala Lumpur.
 If you’re trying to not go overboard with your travel budget in Malaysia, then we recommend staying here.
 The area hosts a number of historic and cultural attractions and is also home to a large street market and other places to shop for bargain goods.

 It could also be a good base for first-time visitors to the city if you prefer to be immersed in a cultural enclave than surrounded by the modern marvels and hustle and bustle of KLCC.

-Top Things to Do in Chinatown, KL
+Things to See and Do in Chinatown